 - Length of Service: Employees will gain benefits and rights based on their length of service with a company.
 Under any transition, employees are likely to want to retain any prior service that they had under the Sole Proprietorship.

-5. Business Assets
+Transfer of Business Assets

 Expert Tip No.5: Make sure that the transfer of any business assets to the Corporation are accurately reflected in the Books of Accounts of both the Sole Proprietorship and the Corporation!